springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 matplotlib's animation tools, the software can produce animations as well.

 For SIR outbreaks, the ``Simulation_Investigation`` object includes a transmission tree.
-For SIS and simple contagions, it produces a directed multigraph showing the transmissions that occurred (this may not be a tree).
+For SIS and simple contagions, it includes a directed multigraph showing the transmissions that occurred (this may not be a tree).
 However for complex contagions, we cannot determine who is responsible for inducing a transition, so the implementation does not provide a transmission tree.
 The transmission tree is useful for constructing synthetic